Chapter 1 Introduction

 Another example of process simulation arises in education research.
 Some large school districts such as New York City have centralized lotteries for school assignment, which entail having families rank schools by order of preference.
 The central office then assigns students to schools via a lottery procedure where each student gets a lottery number that breaks ties when there are too many students desiring to go to certain schools.
 Students’ school assignments are therefore based in part on random chance, but the the process is quite complex: each student has some probability of assignment to each school on their list, but the probabilities depend on their choices and the choices of other students.

 The school lottery process creates a natural experiment, based on which researchers can estimate the causal impact of being assigned to one school vs. another.
-However, a defensible analysis of the process requires knowing the probabilities of school assignment.
+A defensible analysis of the process requires knowing the probabilities of school assignment.
 Abdulkadiroğlu et al. (2017) conducted such an evaluation using the school lottery process in New York City.
 They calculated school assignment probabilities via simulation, by running the school lottery over and over, changing only students’ lottery numbers, and recording students’ school assignments in each repetition of the process.
 Simulating the lottery process a large number of times provided precise estimates of each students’ assignment probabilities, based on which Abdulkadiroğlu et al. (2017) were able to estimate causal impacts of school assignment.

-For another example, one that possibly illustrates the perils of simulation as taking us away from results that pass face validity, Staiger and Rockoff (2010) simulated the process of firing teachers depending on their estimated value added scores.
+For another example, one that possibly illustrates the perils of simulation as taking us away from results that pass face validity, Staiger and Rockoff (2010) simulated the process of firing teachers depending on their estimated value-added scores.
 Based on their simulations, which model firing different proportions of teachers, they suggest that firing substantial portions of the teacher workforce annually would substantially improve student test scores.
 Their work offers a clear illustration of how simulations can be used to examine the potential consequences of various policy decisions, assuming the underlying assumptions hold true.
 This example also brings home a core concern of simulation: we only learn about the world we are simulating, and the relevance of simulation evidence to the real world is by no means guaranteed.

 1.2 The perils of simulation as evidence